BeloMaximka/TerrainSlabs/TerrainSlabs/README.md

 # Bugs

 - Panning drops from other mods like Better Ruins are not added to terrain slabs (had to use "copy" operation to avoid JSON patching errors)
+- Incorrect break overlay when breaking an ice lake block with a terrain slab inside
+- Stackable ground storage (fireclay bricks, firewood etc) is floating on slabs
+- Snowed grass ontop of lake ice with a terrain slab should be inside the ice, but has its snow layer on top of the ice
+- Bamboo and redwood don't replace the slabs underneath them with full blocks when they grow from a sapling

 # Test cases